djtaylor.me

 Can chess be analyzed in the same way?
 A two dimensional map of fluctuating temperatures and pressures, with each side trying to perform their preferred thermodynamic transformation.

-This week's Sunday mass read [todo], which of course means the same as [todo]!
-The energy imparted on people via God's word, like light shining down on us from heaven, takes the form of discrete corpuscles, landing with their full energy one at a time, with nothing in-betweeen, just as Newton predicted.
+Similarly to an cavalry, consisting of many men moving freely while still possessing a military energy, or similarly to balls on a carom board, all moving but possessing a total unchanging kinetic energy, these words can be arranged in any fashion but still possess the same spiritual energy.
+The energy imparted on people via God's word, like light shining down on us from heaven, takes the form of independent utterances, discrete corpuscles.
+Landing with their full energy one at a time, with nothing in-between, just as Newton predicted.

 Written by Daniel Taylor.